Dominick Evans: Early life

 Evans was born in Toledo, Ohio to a Polish-American father, David Ławniczak (d.
 2001), who was deaf, and Irish-American mother, Pam Ryan.
 Dom grew up in Walbridge, Ohio with an older brother.
 They also have two half brothers from their father's first marriage who did not live with their family.

 Evans had a contentious relationship with their parents, particularly their mother, which escalated when they came out at the age of 16.
 Their father died of heart failure in 2001.
 Evans was close with their grandparents Willis "Willie" and Melba "Noonie" Ryan, who helped raise Dom and their older brother.
 Their grandmother, Noonie, was a singer on the radio in Toledo and taught them to sing.

 Dom was a child actor and singer, as well as a poster child for the Muscular Dystrophy Association, although they no longer supports the organization, claiming it does harm to the disabled community.

 They attended Lake High School in Millbury, Ohio, where they graduated with honors in 1999.
 They had trouble finding the right college, where they were initially studying theater and acting.
 Dom originally attended Bowling Green State University while still in high school.
 They left BGSU in 2000 to attend Wright State University, but had to leave due to an injury.
 They returned to WSU in 2010, where they completed their BFA in Motion Pictures Production.
 They also spent a year studying theatre at a satellite school for the University of Michigan from 2009 to 2010.

 Evans had a difficult childhood where they were bullied incessantly at school.
 In 2018, Dominick was featured in the book American Hate: Survivors Speak Out by community activist and professor Arjun Singh Sethi.
 His chapter explores an experience in high school where he was tortured by classmates as a part of a senior prank when he was a sophomore along with his fear of being outed publicly in his neighborhood.

 Career

-Film
+Film/Directing

 Evans completed their first film, trip, in 2013.
 It won a 2015 Indie Fest Award of Recognition.
 They have worked on other films including the short film, Nance + Sydney.
-As of 2020, They are currently producing two short films, Inamorata and Overture.
-Inamorata is about a lesbian couple in the 1960s, while Overture is about two queer wheelchair users who meet in a nursing home.
-Dominick's films tend to be about marginalized individuals, and they work with diverse film crews that are predominantly made up of minority filmmakers.
+As of 2026, they are currently developing television.
+Dom's work tends to be about marginalized individuals, and they work with diverse film crews that are predominantly made up of minority filmmakers.

+As of 2019, they have been working in Hollywood with film, gaming and television studios, such as PBS Kids, Ubisoft, Lionsgate and Netflix, as an independent consultant.

+They currently stream video games and web shows on Twitch.